 The smaller, browner individual.

 |The only genus of snakes to feed|

 entirely on eggs.

 I’ve wanted a Dasypeltis for a long time but you don’t often see them for sale so this was a rare opportunity.
 They are stunning little snakes with heavily keeled scales which they rub together when agitated and a black mouth lining to frighten potential predators.
-They do (as their name suggests) eat bird and reptile eggs by swallowing the egg whole and then using muscles in the upper body to puncture and crush the egg releasing the contents before regurgitating the egg shell.
+They do (as their name suggests) eat bird and reptile eggs by swallowing the egg whole and then using muscles in the upper body to force the egg against specially adapted bony projections from the spine, puncturing the shell and releasing the contents before regurgitating the egg shell.
 They are completely harmless to humans and this particular species hails from Southern and Western Africa where they are as likely to be found in tree branches as they are on the ground.

 I can't wait to see this beauty feed and grow!